-- 68. (1) The Authority must from time to time conduct campaigns to educate and inform the general public of their rights in respect of property transactions and property practitioners of their functions, duties and obligations. - (2) A property practitioner owes a buyer and a seller a duty of care.
+- 68. (1) The Authority must from time to time conduct campaigns to educate and inform the general public of their rights in respect of property transactions and property practitioners of their functions, duties and obligations. - (2) The Property Practitioner owes a buyer and a seller a duty of care.